Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 We'll continue.

-All right, none of us can forget 9-11 2001, 2009 of our fellow Americans lost their lives that day.
+2,977 of our fellow Americans lost their lives that day.

-9-11 related illnesses, by the way, continue to take lives.
+9-11-related illnesses, by the way, continue to take lives.

-Uh, yet we have a whole entire generation that know little to nothing about our nation's darkest day.
+Yet we have a whole entire generation that know little to nothing about our nation's darkest day.

-These accounts are moving, they're unparalleled, and kids will not forget these very true stories.
+And kids will not forget these very true stories.

-And the institute offers full curriculum units with scripted social studies lessons, activities and backgrounds for teachers.
+And the Institute offers full curriculum units with scripted social studies lessons, activities, and backgrounds for teachers.

-They have their mobile exhibit, that's a tractor trailer interactive museum with 9-11 artifacts and the Russell F. Siller Memorial Scholarships for the children of program recipients who are exemplary high school students preparing for college.
+That's a tractor trailer interactive museum with 9-11 artifacts and the Russell F. Siller Memorial Scholarships for the children of program recipients who are exemplary high school students preparing for college.

-Look to never forget we've got to educate future generations.
+Look, to never forget, we've got to educate future generations.

 So join us here at Team Hannity.

-Let's honor our nation's best and our vow, and just go to their website, the letter T, the number two, the letter T.org, the letter T, the number two, the letter T dot org for the Tunnelton Towers Foundation.
+And just go to their website, the letter T, the number two, the letter T.org, the letter T, the number two, the letter T.org for the Tunnel to Towers Foundation.

 I can't believe time's gone.